Strokes can happen to anyone from birth through adulthood. There are two types of strokes: ischemic and hemorrhagic.

-A stroke that happens when blood supply is no longer traveling to the brain is called an ischemic stroke.
+A stroke that happens when the blood supply is no longer traveling to the brain is called an ischemic stroke.
 A stroke that happens when a blood vessel breaks or leaks in the brain is called a hemorrhagic stroke.

 Both types of stroke are serious and, depending on the severity, can cause permanent damage.
 Rehabilitation is an important part of recovering from a stroke.
-As you may expect, rehab options are vast and cover everything from physical activity to cognitive and emotional activities.
+As you may expect, rehabilitation options are vast and cover everything from physical activity to cognitive and emotional activities.

 Some see acupuncture as a complement to traditional rehabilitation methods.
 Keep reading for more on the potential benefits and risks of getting acupuncture after a stroke.

-When it’s time for the treatment, they’ll ask you lie down.
+When it’s time for the treatment, you may be asked to lie down.
 Depending on the area your acupuncturist is going to treat, you may be face up, face down, or on your side.

 One session typically lasts 30 minutes.
 A typical course of acupuncture therapy requires up to 12 sessions.
-Some insurance companies cover the cost of acupuncture therapy, so be sure to speak with your provider about your options.
+Some insurance companies cover the cost of acupuncture therapy, so be sure to speak with your insurance provider about your options.

 After consulting your doctor, research acupuncturists in your area.
 You want to ensure that they’re licensed and following all health codes.

 After your appointment, you may experience bleeding, bruising, or soreness at the insertion sites.
-This is a normal response to the process.
+This is a typical response to the process.
 If you begin experiencing any unusual symptoms, you should consult your doctor.

 Recovery can be challenging no matter what type of stroke you’ve had or how severe it was.
 Be open with your family and close friends about how you’re feeling so they can support you through your recovery.